 Have you heard of Medium?
 It’s been labeled the blog killer.

 I’m not so sure about that, but what I do know is that it’s an effective platform to get your message out into the world, build a thriving audience, and sell like gangbusters.
+As well as involving prime essay as a quality context and statistics for your posts.

 With over 80 million visitors a month, there’s room for any niche you can think of.